hannahpotter/pacman/README.md

-Code repo and patches from:
+Code repo and patches/pull requests from:

 di Biase M, Bruntink M, van Deursen A, Bacchelli A. 2019.
 The effects of change decomposition on code review—a controlled experiment.
 PeerJ Computer Science 5:e193 https://doi.org/10.7717/peerj-cs.193